 LGBT students have been supported by a mentoring scheme that was launched in 2012 called 'Come Out, Stay Out'.
-In 2015 there were around 25 professional mentors, most being University staff, supporting over 30 student mentees.
-Around 3% of students identified as LGB in 2015, whilst over 50% did not select the option to tell us their sexual identity at registration.
+In 2016 there were around 60 professional mentors, most being University staff, supporting over 28 student mentees.
+Around 3% of students identified as LGBT in 2016, whilst over 30% did not select the option to tell us their sexual identity at registration.
 Students are encouraged to disclose, and information is available at registration to explain the benefits of informing the University.
-In addition we are developing and promoting trans-inclusive practices, including gender-neutral facilities and developing activities to improve understanding amongst our wider community of trans issues.
+We have developed trans-inclusive practices, including the provision of gender neutral facilities, the recording of personal information and through the publication of transgender guidance, and we are developing activities to improve understanding amongst our wider community of trans issues.